ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 An HTTPS client performing Proof Fetching should only request proofs from a CT log that it accepts SCTs from.
-An HTTPS client should regularly \[XXX how regularly?
+An HTTPS client should regularly \[TBD how regularly?
 This has operational implications for log operators\] request an STH from all logs it is willing to accept, even if it has seen no SCTs from that log.